Dr Jenny Newell

-Jenny Newell is Curator, Climate Change Projects at the Australian Museum.
+Jenny Newell is Curator for Climate Change at the Australian Museum’s Climate Solutions Centre.

 Jenny works on the cultural dimensions of climate change, focusing on communities in Australia and the Pacific.
 She aims to increase engagement in environmental stewardship through the medium of museums.

 With a background in environmental history, Jenny has worked with Pacific communities and collections at the British Museum, National Museum of Australia, the American Museum of Natural History (New York) and the Australian Museum to amplify voices on climate change for broad audiences.

 Jenny convenes the Museums & Climate Change Network and is a member of the International Council of Museums’ Working Group for Sustainability.

 PhD (ANU), 2005